What to Eat After a Colonoscopy (Food List + Recipes)

-The test can be used to diagnose all sorts of conditions, from ulcerative colitis and Crohn’s disease to colorectal polyps and cancer.
+The test can be used to diagnose all sorts of conditions of the digestive tract, from ulcerative colitis and Crohn’s disease to colorectal polyps and colon cancer.

-The procedure may also be offered as a routine screening test for colorectal cancer once you reach the age of 50.
+The procedure may also be offered as a routine screening test for colorectal cancer or colon health once you reach the age of 50.
 See my list of the best lab tests for women.

-Before your colonoscopy, your healthcare provider will give you instructions on how to clear out your colon.
-This is very important, as your doctor needs to see the walls of your colon clearly and even small amounts of residue could make it hard to spot any abnormalities.
+Before your colonoscopy, your healthcare provider will give you instructions on how to clear out your colon (known as a bowel prep which will result in a bowel movement).
+This prep is very important, as your doctor needs to see the walls of your colon clearly and even small amounts of residue could make it hard to spot any abnormalities.

-Part of the process of emptying your colon will involve eating only certain foods.
+Part of the process of emptying your colon and digestive system will involve eating only certain foods.
 Be sure to follow your doctor’s recommendation for what to eat before a colonoscopy.

 Foods to Eat Before a Colonoscopy

-Whilst your healthcare provider will give you specific instructions, it is usually recommended that you only eat plain foods 2 days before a colonoscopy.
+Whilst your healthcare provider will give you specific instructions, it is usually recommended that you only eat plain foods two days before a colonoscopy.